learn-co-curriculum/dsc-permutations-and-factorials-lab-v2-1/README.md

 However, there is another way we could have defined this function, using the __recursive__ nature of the factorial function.

 ### Recursion
 When we define a function in terms of itself, in this case, the factorial of n in terms of the factorial of (n-1), we are using **recursion**.
 Recursive functions are functions that can call themselves in order to loop until a condition is met.
-In the Appendix to this Module, we go over recursive functions in Python in more detail.

 We can use recursion to define a function that will return the factorial of an integer n as follows: